Homily for July 14th, 2017:

 A priest fifteen or perhaps more years ordained, told me recently that he was concerned about the overly rosy image of priesthood being offered to today’s seminarians.
 The recruitment material sent out by Vocation Directors is full of success stories.
-All the photos on the websites of today’s seminaries show young men laughing, smiling, and joking.
+The photos on the websites of today’s seminaries show young men laughing, smiling, and joking.
 None of this is false.
 Thousands of priests testify to the joy of serving God and his holy people as a priest.
-You’re looking at one of them right now.
+I’m happy to be one of them.
 The late

 priest-sociologist and novelist Fr.
 Chicago Andrew